-Our net sales and operating results could decline due to general economic trends or declines in consumer spending.
+Our sales and operating results could decline due to general economic trends or declines in consumer spending.

-Our operating performance depends significantly on general economic conditions.
-Net sales of our mobile communications products are largely generated by discretionary consumer spending, and demand for these products could demonstrate slower growth than we anticipate or decline as a result of regional and global economic conditions, including the perception that the economy is or may be in a recession.
+In consumer markets, our operating performance depends significantly on general economic conditions.
+Sales of our mobile communications products and services are largely generated by discretionary consumer spending, and demand for these products and services could demonstrate slower growth than we anticipate or decline as a result of regional and global economic conditions, including the perception that the economy is or may be in a recession.
 Consumer spending tends to decline during recessionary periods and may decline at other times.
-During the first half of

-2008, growth in sales of our mobile satellite communications products occurred almost entirely outside the United States.
+During the first three quarters of 2008, sales of our mobile satellite communications products grew outside the United States, but declined domestically.
 Consumers may choose not to purchase our mobile communications products due to a perception that they are luxury items.
 As global and regional economic conditions change, including the general level of interest rates, fluctuating oil prices and demand for durable consumer products, demand for our products could be adversely affected.